grekov/demo_database/README.md

 In common case we have one writer or many readers execution provided by rw_lock semantic.

 # Building
-Change dir to src and call make.
+Go to _src_ dir and call make or use cmake in _src/cmake_ directory.

 # Running
 ```sh